 Board of Directors

-Sylvia Rivera, a Costa Rican and French citizen, obtained her PhD in Management Sciences in 2017 from La Rochelle University in France.
-Her doctoral research focused on public policy as it relates to sustainable resource use by fishers from poor coastal areas in Mexico.
-Previously, Sylvia had earned her Master’s degree in Business Administration at the University of Costa Rica, where she also achieved a certificate in International Trade.
-Sylvia, with more of 20 years of experience as consultant, is an expert in sustainable development who has been conducting projects for the public sectors, non-governmental and non-profit organizations (cooperatives and associations), international organisms and corporations.
-She has served on the board of directors of several entities and also served actively as an advisor and volunteer with Ecologist Without Borders since its formation in 2011.
-Apart from her involvement in consultancy projects, nowadays Sylvia teaches at Excelia Group, a higher education business and tourism school in France, and at EIGSI La Rochelle, one of the four French major private engineering schools.
+Sylvia Rivera, a Costa Rican and French national, obtained her PhD in Management Sciences in 2017 from the University of La Rochelle (France).
+Her doctoral research focused on public policies related to the sustainable use of resources by fishermen in poor coastal areas of Mexico.
+Previously, Sylvia had obtained her Master's degree in Business Administration at the University of Costa Rica, where she also obtained a certificate in International Trade.
+Sylvia, with more than 25 years of experience as a consultant in business strategy and sustainable projects has worked for the public sector, non-governmental and non-profit organisations, international organisations and companies, from the firm CIPAE Consulting, of which she is founder and president.

 Board of Directors